 When they turned to take one last look at the city limits of Nazareth, I would imagine the words from Mary’s son’s namesake Joshua was buzzing in their hearts saying “I’ve commanded you to be strong and brave.
 Don’t ever be afraid or discouraged!
 I am the LORD your God, and I will be there to help you wherever you go.”
 (Joshua 1:9 Contemporary English Version) With that they would have turned and set their faces toward Bethlehem and the task that was set before them.

-As this year comes to an end and you take your final considerations of all that you successfully accomplished as well as those things that were not done as well, or maybe not at all in 2014, I would encourage you to be like Mary and Joseph.
-Let your heavenly Father’s words of encouragement and faithfulness fill your heart and then set your face toward all that He has for you in the New Year to come!
+As this year comes to an end and you take your final considerations of all that you successfully accomplished as well as those things that were not done as well, or maybe not at all in 2015, I would encourage you to be like Mary and Joseph.
+Let your heavenly Father’s words of encouragement and faithfulness fill your heart and then set your face toward all that He has for you in the New Year to come – and live it one day at a time!
 Joshua 1:9 would be a great scripture to memorize and then hide away in your heart for the upcoming year!
 Have a great day!
 Stay in tune to His Word, and keep asking yourself… “What am I expecting to be Strong and Courageous about today?”